Celine Dion Feels Her Life Started Over Once She Reached 50

 “Telling other women that they, too, have self-worth, that they are strong, is obviously really important,” she insisted.

-Dion uploaded the June cover for Elle Magazine in the U.S. to her Instagram page which sees the “Taking Chances” songstress looking beautiful in a black poofy dress with little white flower patterns on it.
+Dion uploaded the June cover for Elle Magazine in the U.S. to her Instagram page, which sees the “Taking Chances” songstress looking beautiful in a black poofy dress with little white flower patterns on it.
 Her mouth is covered from the netted shoulder part of the garment but that adds to the outfit being ethereal and unique.

-Recently, her health has been a concern to her loyal fans.
-They noticed that she had been losing a bit of weight over the years which led them to question if everything was OK.
-The Inquisitr recently reported an interview Celine did with Good Morning America’s Deborah Roberts where she insisted that she is doing fine.
+Recently, her health has been a concern to her loyal fans, who noticed that she had been losing a bit of weight over the years, which led them to question if everything was okay.
+The Inquisitr recently reported an interview Celine did with Good Morning America’s Deborah Roberts, where she insisted that she is doing fine.
 She admitted that she had lost a little weight and that she has a new passion, which is dancing.

 At the beginning of last month, Dion announced a new studio album and a world tour to support it.
-The Inquisitr revealed that her new record will be titled Courage, as well as the new tour.
+The Inquisitr revealed that her new record, as well as the new tour, will be titled Courage.
 The album is set to be released in November via Sony Records.
 The North American leg for the tour that is already announced is set to start in September and will go on until March next year.